Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Gravitational Fluctuations

 \section{Gravitational Fluctuations}

-In order to study the localization properties of gravity, the analysis of gravitational fluctuations is needed.
-In 4D standard cosmology, the fluctuations of the geometry can be classified into scalar, vector and tensor modes with respect to the three--dimensional rotation group \cite{bardeen,stewart}.
+In order to study the localization properties of gravity within the framework of braneworlds, a rigorous analysis of gravitational fluctuations is needed.

+In 4D standard cosmology, the fluctuations of the geometry can be classified into scalar, vector and tensor modes with respect to the three--dimensional rotation group $SO(3)$ \cite{bardeen,stewart}.
 This fact makes more feasible the study of the metric fluctuations because at the linear level the dynamical equations of the scalar, vector and tensor modes are decoupled.

-In our case, since the 4D geometry is Poincar\'e invariant, the fluctuations of the metric may be also classified into scalar, vector and tensor modes with respect to the transformations of this symmetry group (see \cite{padilla} for details).
+Within the braneworld models considered in our work, where the 4D geometry is Poincar\'e invariant, the fluctuations of the metric may be also classified into scalar, vector and tensor modes with respect to the transformations of the $SO(3,1)$ symmetry group (see \cite{padilla} for details).

-Let us consider the fluctuations of both the metric and the scalar field around the gravitational background specified in (\ref{line-e}) and the equations (\ref{eequations}).
+Let us consider the fluctuations of both the metric and the scalar field around the gravitational background specified in (\ref{line-e}) and the field equations (\ref{eequation1})-(\ref{eequation3}).
 In other words, the perturbed geometry has the following form

 while the fluctuation of the scalar field is